xiaofatiandi/WeatherMonitoring/readme.md

  ### 3. Storage ( `/storage`)

   `Storage` interface decouples the code from specific implementation.
 This makes the code more flexible and easier to maintain.
 For this example, I implement a simple `InMemoryStorage` in this project for now as I don't have a local database and want to make it simple.
 But if in the future, we need to switch to use database, we only need to create a new implementation of the `Storage` interface with database, and no need to change any other code.

+  Also use `mutex lock` to guard the memory access on `InMemoryStorage` for safe write and read to the map stored in memory.

 ### Logger (`/logger`)